rpcme/aws-and-infineon-xmc4800-workshop/README.md

 ### Lab 3: Using AWS IoT Core

-In this lab, you will program Amazon FreeRTOS to get the die temperature sensor readings from the MCU and send to AWS IoT Core.
+In this lab, you will program Amazon FreeRTOS to poll the die temperature sensor reading from the MCU and send to AWS IoT Core.

 [![Lab3](images/lab3.png)](./Lab3.md "Lab 3")